peerigon/erroz/README.md

 Erroz ramazotti the way you like it.

-Create abstract errors which render speaking error-messages and contain useful meta-data like http-status-codes to be used for your api-happiness.
+Create abstract errors which render speaking error-messages.

 ### Usage